aditi-18/IssueTracker-Application-MERN/README.md

 ![](/ReadMeImages/Chap10_1.PNG)

 ### Problems faced in this chapter
--Understanding object from the console.
+1)Understanding object from the console.

--Understading playground inputs.
+2)Understading playground inputs.

 ## Chapter9